MatiasJJ/ClusterinClusters_oldIDS/README.md

 Welcome to use `Clusterin'Clusters` -code!

-We assume you have just created a plethora of .xyz-files and your face looks like
+We assume you have just created a plethora of .xyz- and .log-files and your face looks like
 ```
   L...L
  < o o >